Serials crisis

-The serials crisis is a term that describes the problem of rising subscription costs of serial publications, especially scholarly journals, outpacing academic institutions’ library budgets and limiting their ability to meet researchers’ needs.
-The prices of these institutional or library subscriptions have been rising much faster than the Consumer Price Index for several decades, while the funds available to the libraries have remained static or have declined in real terms.
-As a result, academic and research libraries have regularly canceled serial subscriptions to accommodate price increases of the remaining current subscriptions.
-Increased prices have also led to the increased popularity in shadow libraries.
+The term serials crisis describes the problem of rising subscription costs of serial publications, especially scholarly journals, outpacing academic institutions' library budgets and limiting their ability to meet researchers' needs.
+The prices of these institutional or library subscriptions have been rising much faster than inflation for several decades, while the funds available to the libraries have remained static or have declined in real terms.
+As a result, academic and research libraries have regularly canceled serial subscriptions to accommodate price increases of the remaining subscriptions.
+The increased prices have also led to the increased popularity of shadow libraries.

 Causes

-The subscription prices of scholarly journals have been increasing at a rate faster than the inflation rate for several decades.
-This chronic inflation is caused by several factors, discussed below.

 Price inelasticity

-Each journal title publishes unique research findings and as a result is a unique commodity that cannot be replaced in an academic library collection by another journal title, such as a less expensive journal on the same subject, as one could with commodities.
-The publisher thus has the ability to act as a monopolist.
-Scholarly journals vary greatly in quality as do the individual articles that they publish.
-The highest quality journals are often expected and demanded by scholars to be included in their institution's library collections, often with little regard or knowledge about the subscription costs.
-Traditional metrics for quality in scholarly journals include Impact Factor and Citation count as recorded by Journal Citation Reports.
-This leads to price inelasticity for these higher quality journals.
+Each journal article reports unique research findings, and as a result, each article is a unique commodity, that cannot be replaced in an academic library collection by another article.
+The same uniqueness applies to journals, which are collections of articles.

+This unique combination of non-replaceable demand and copyright monopoly leads to the type of price inelasticity not found in other fields, and allows each academic publisher to act as a monopolist, despite the presence of numerous other publishers on the market.

 Publishers

-Another possible set of factors in this situation includes the increasing domination of scholarly communication by a small number of commercial publishers, whose journals are far more costly than those of most academic societies.
+Another possible set of factors in this situation includes the increasing domination of scholarly communication by a small number of commercial publishers, whose journals are far more costly than those of most non-profit academic societies.
 However, the institutional subscription prices for journals published by some academic society publishers (see below) have also exhibited inflationary patterns similar to those seen among commercial publishers.